psycopg/psycopg2/doc/src/advanced.rst

     >>> point_oid
     600

-After you know the object OID, you must can and register the new type:
+After you know the object OID, you can create and register the new type:

     >>> POINT = psycopg2.extensions.new_type((point_oid,), "POINT", cast_point)
     >>> psycopg2.extensions.register_type(POINT)